chrsoo/cloud-config-operator/README.md

 :warning: Planned for v0.3!

-### Refresh config for all apps in all environments
+Posting to the URI

     POST /config/{name}

+Will refresh all Apps for all Environments for the given CloudConfig `name`

 Optionally a JSON message in the body of the HTTP request can be used to restrict what environments and apps are refreshed.